AlexEvanczuk/simple-movie-app/README.md

 There is also a movie helper module that interacts with the IMDB api in a way that is easy for the app controller to digest.
 Namely, it can search movies, get details for an individual movie, and check favorites for a user.
 Authentication is gone by the sintra-simple-authentication gem.
 I did not modify or override any of its behavior, such as the provided User model or the login/logout template.

+Although there are a number of features that would be added to make this a useful app for personal movie management, there are a number of things that should be added to improve usability and maintainability of the current iteration:

+- Loading indicators for AJAX calls
+- Refactor AJAX into a separate API JS library
+- Success indicator after a user has finished favoriting a movie
+- Ability to remove from favorites
+- Logout (right now need to navigate to /logout), improved feedback on login/logout failure, better designed login/signup pages

+## Benefits and Additional Challenges of React Implementation
+Benefits:
+The React.js implementation would give beginners the opportunity to understand how the MVC/object-oriented philosophy can be applied to front-end development.
+It has many benefits.
+- Exposes the beginner to an extremely popular and widely-used framework
+- Methods related to a particular component of the front-end are necessarily linked to the component via model methods, rather than needing to add event listeners
+- There is a lot more code reusability out of the box, such as with similar looking input buttons.
+In theory, with Vanilla javascript, we could design functions that allow us to reuse components such as what I did with insertMovie.
+- A lot less reinventing of the wheel, such as with modals and ideas around event listeners.
+- Using jQuery makes code much cleaner

+Additional challenges:
+- A beginniner would need to understand what it means to design code with component modularity in mind
+- Need to learn the differences between using state and props when creating a component, and when to use one or the other
+- Need to figure out using webpack in order to use es6 and other imports, as well as bundle the various dependencies.
+- Need to understand the concept of passing functions as paramters, and what it means to bind an object (this) to a function in order to make sure the correct state or attributes are modified when a function is fired.

 ![GA Logo](https://raw.github.com/generalassembly/ga-ruby-on-rails-for-devs/master/images/ga.png)